Topkapi Palace is an Istanbul Must-See

 The Yerevan Kiosk was a religious retreat for 40 days of solitude.

-Expansive views of the sea, more fine examples of decorative Islamic mosaic art, and a visit to the onsite restaurant provide a perfect end to your in-depth plunge into the lives of the sultans.
+Expansive views of the sea, more fine examples of decorative Islamic religious icon mosaic, and a visit to the onsite restaurant provide a perfect end to your in-depth plunge into the lives of the sultans.

-If you’d like more Islamic mosaic art inspiration, including calligraphy and other beautiful mosaic wall art, please check out our selection here online.
-We can even bring your travel inspiration to life with a custom design!
+If you’d like more Islamic mosaic art inspiration, including calligraphy and other beautiful mosaicdesigns, please check out our mosaic art selection here online.
+We can even bring your travel inspiration to life with a custom mosaic design!